moniruzzamansaikat/alpine-sandbox/README.md

 # alpine-sandbox
 Every pieces of js codes must be inside of a component, otherwise code won't run :)

-## Properties
+## Attributes
-There are 15 properties in alpine.js
+There are 15 attributes in alpine.js
 - [x] x-data: state or component data
 - [x] x-bind: dynamically bind attributes
 - [x] x-on: for binding events